Zeli0/tiktokHangMan/README.md

 # tiktokHangMan
 ## About
-This is a web application of the game Hangman.
+This is a web application of the classic game Hangman.
+Players click on the letters to try and guess the secret word within 5 tries.
 The application was programmed in React, HTML5, CSS and Javascript.

 ## How to Run
 The following is a brief set of instructions on how to start up the hangman game.